Last date modified: 2026-Jun-12

 - Click Start Analysis.

-Each custom field runs independently across eligible documents.
+Each Custom insight runs independently across eligible documents.
 Documents that cannot be analyzed will display with errors.

 Once the analysis completes, Custom Analysis results display as columns in the analysis results table and in a dedicated Custom Projects card within the viewer.
-If users modify custom fields, change the data source, or create a new versioned set, only the updated fields will re-run on the next analysis.
+The Analysis Results tabs displays the Control Number followed by columns labeled base don the customer field title.
+If you modify custom insights, change the data source, or create a new project set, only the updated insights will re-run on the next analysis.
+Click on the Control Number link to open the document in the Viewer.

 Q: Can I publish my results to the workspace?